Blog

 • Upgrade PHP: Ensure your environment runs PHP 7.4+ before updating WPGraphQL.

-• Review Error Handling: Update how your application handles GraphQL errors, including changes to the category field and the new location of debug entries.
+• Review Error Handling: Update how your application handles GraphQL errors, including changes to the category field, the new location of debug entries and the HTTP Status Code change for invalid Content Type headers.

 • Test Plugin Compatibility: Test any custom plugins, WPGraphQL extensions, and GraphQL queries in a staging environment.
 Ensure compatibility before deploying to production.